Last updated March 2025

 Click on an option to start browsing.

-Note: If you've clicked an item under the Reading & Language Learning heading, you'll be taken to a page featuring more details about our various programs, not the What's On event listings.
+Note: If you've clicked an item under the Reading & Language Learning heading in the middle column, you'll be taken to a page featuring more details about our various programs, not the What's On event listings.

 Using the What's On event listings

 If you've clicked an item under View or Special Events, you’ll be taken to the What's On events listings.
-The What's On events listings page has been redesigned (as of April 7, 2022) to make it easier to browse and find events of interest.
-The combination of layout, font sizes, images and colours has been carefully chosen to make it easy to scan and understand.
+The What's On events listings page makes it easy to browse and find events of interest.
+The combination of layout, font sizes, images, and colours has been carefully chosen to make it easy to scan and understand.

 Along the left side of the page, there is a set of filters.
 Use these filters to narrow your search and find exactly what you’re looking for.
 Learn more about filtering your search below.